Study Progress Monitoring Non-EU Students

 Consequently, you would have to withdraw from your study program at Tilburg University and you would essentially need to leave the Netherlands.
 In case you wish to stay in the Netherlands, please contact the IND for alternative options (e.g. change the purpose of stay, study at another institution).

-Switching to another program
+Switching to a different program

 Excusable reasons for insufficient study progress